RoleModel/marsh_grass/README.md

 Finally!
 A way to examine the behavior of intermittent failures in RSpec.

-This gem allows you to subject an intermittently failing test to a variety of circumstances in order to discern what combination of events leads to failure.
+This gem allows you to subject an intermittently failing test to a variety of circumstances in an attempt to discern what combination of events leads to failure.

 ## Background